mbloch/mapshaper/docs/reference.md

 `r=`               Circle radius.
 Setting this exports points as SVG `<circle>` symbols, unless the `-o point-symbol=square` option is used.

+`icon=`            Point icon shape.
+Possible values are: circle, square, ring or star.
+Icons are rendered as SVG symbols and can be combined with labels on the same point layer.

+`icon-size=`       Point icon size in pixels.
+If `icon=` is missing, `icon-size=` creates circle icons.

+`icon-color=`      Point icon color.
+If missing, icons use the `fill=` color, or black if `fill=` is also missing.
+Ring icons use this color for the stroke.

 `label-text=`      Label text (set this to export points as labels).
 To create multiline labels, insert line delimiters into the label text.
 There are three possible line delimiters: the newline character, `\n` (backslash + "n"), and `<br>`.
 (When importing JSON data, `\n` in a JSON string is parsed as a newline and `\\n` is parsed as backslash + "n").
 Note that Mapshaper doesn't accept multiline strings as input on the command line.

 `text-anchor=`     Horizontal justification of label text.
 Possible values are: start, end or middle (the default).